 On the second day, the costumes and props could be worked on.
 Then finally the third day the big production,

 Another big problem with being housebound is not being able to spend time with family friends.
 At least one of the family members is likely to be computer savvy.
-Which means they can set up virtual meetings.
+This means they can set up virtual meetings (check this out over at agora.io).
 But, instead of just logging in to say hello why not play a game?
 Charades would be perfect.
 This too could be a pre-planned event where snacks could be made.

 The important thing is to have a plan for a few days at a time.
 Trying to think about how to use time spontaneously can be difficult.
 In between all these activities, there should be a regular home routine as well.
 Such as doing the chores, cooking, cleaning, and whatever else the family participates in during normal circumstances.